Select a language:

 Full Service Partnerships (PACT)

-A Full Service Partnership (FSP) is designed to provide intensive, community-based outpatient services to a county’s most vulnerable individuals, and the OC Health Care Agency has established eligibility criteria to ensure that the FSPs reach Orange County residents who are experiencing disparities in access to behavioral health care.
-Thus, the target population includes individuals of all ages who are living with a SED or SMI; unserved or underserved; and are homeless, at risk of homelessness, involved in the criminal justice system, frequent users of inpatient psychiatric treatment, culturally or linguistically isolated, and/or have complex medical needs.
+Designed to assist Orange County’s most vulnerable individuals, Full Service Partnerships (FSP) provide intensive, community-based outpatient services.
+This support is designed for residents who have the greatest barriers to accessing care: including individuals of all ages who are living with a Serious Emotional Disturbance (SED) or Serious Mental Illness (SMI); unserved or underserved; and are homeless, at risk of homelessness, involved in the criminal justice system, frequent users of inpatient psychiatric treatment, culturally or linguistically isolated, and/or have complex medical needs.

-Orange County Health Care Agency (HCA) has various FSPs to target specific populations
+Orange County Health Care Agency (HCA) offers various partnerships to target specific populations

 Program for Assertive Community Treatment (PACT)